 2nd most important item in your binder is your checklist.
 Click here to access my Ultimate Wedding Checklist, which has everything from when you say “yes” to when you finally say “I do”.

-Step Four: Set Up Dividers
+Step Four: Set Up Dividers for DIY Wedding Binder

-For this binder we used: venue, vendors, ceremony, reception, decorations, guest list, attire and budget.
+For this wedding binder we used: venue, vendors, ceremony, reception, decorations, guest list, attire and budget.
 Other good divider ideas may be: transportation, honeymoon, travel, lodging/accommodations, music, rehearsal dinner, timeline/schedule, seating, etc.

 Step Five: Set Up Subsections